GAumala/blog/static/posts/2019-01-22-continuous-integration-with-circle-ci.md

  pre-built image that I can use.
 The good thing is that I can create my own.

 I need an image with multiple tools so I should pick a Linux distro that can make it easy to install them.
-I have use Arch Linux on all my personal computers for years.
+I have used Arch Linux on all my personal computers for years.
 I think it's a great minimalistic distro so I went with that and installed all dependencies via Pacman.
 This way I can build the blog in the cloud with same environment of my development machine.